 If the prospect of enjoying delicious burgers in sunny weather doesn’t convince you to visit Los Angeles, I’m not entirely sure what will.
 Let’s get started with out Ultimate Guide to Los Angeles, California…

 When to Visit

 The smart-ass answer to this question is whenever.
 If you’ve ever talk to an Angeleno about California, they are sure to let you know that the weather is usually perfect in Los Angeles.
-Southern Californians like to (over?)compensate for our traffic and cost of living shortcomings by referring these problems as the “Sunshine Tax,” which I suppose is a sort of Faustian Bargain for beautiful weather year round.
+Southern Californians like to compensate for traffic and cost of living shortcomings by referring these problems as the “Sunshine Tax,” which I suppose is a sort of Faustian Bargain for beautiful weather year round.

 In reality, it’s not quite as simple as that.
 Los Angeles does get hot in the summer, and even though “it’s a dry heat” it’s still hot.
 Perhaps more importantly, summer is tourist season for Southern California, which means higher crowd levels and more expensive hotel costs.
 If you’re only visiting Los Angeles, this probably is not as big of a deal.
 Prices don’t spike to the same degree downtown, nor do crowds.

 However, it is a bigger problem in the beach cities, to which people flock for summer retreats.
 In Malibu, Santa Monica, or even places like Newport Beach, you’re going to encounter considerably heavier crowds and significantly higher prices.
 You’ll also find crippling traffic on Pacific Coast Highway as everyone wants to go for a Sunday drive…every single day of the week.
 Sure, the weather in the beach cities is picture-perfect in the summer, but it’s more or less perfect whenever.